Tour Details at a glance

 Meals other than those listed

 Drinks, meal tips, laundry and other items of a personal nature

 This tour uses a variety of accommodation.
-From heritage hotels to staying in forts, palaces and castles, we experience a wide range of accommodation styles.
+From heritage hotels to desert resorts, we experience a wide range of accommodation styles.
 Hotel rooms are twin share with private bathrooms with western style toilets.
 Although most rooms will be air-conditioned, a few may be fan-cooled.

-If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travelers.
-However if you do not wish to share accommodation, but would like to guarantee your own room throughout the tour a single supplement of USD1320 will be payable.
+If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travellers.
+If we are unable to match you up with another traveller of the same sex, we will pay your single supplement for you.
+Should you not wish to share accommodation at all, but would like to guarantee your own room throughout the tour a single supplement of from USD TBA will be payable.

-Private airconditoned minibus, auto-rickshaws and taxis for some sightseeing, jeeps on wildlife safaris.
+Private air-conditoned minibus/SUVs, auto-rickshaws for some sightseeing, jeeps on village and wildlife safaris.

 The following is a list of included activities on this trip.
 Other activities are optional and will be at your own expense.

-Ahmedabad Old Town Heritage Walk, Adalaj Stepwell, Sidi Saiyyed Mosque, Gandhi Ashram (Ahmedabad)
+Ahmedabad Old Town Heritage Walk, Adalaj Stepwell, Sidi Saiyyed Mosque, Gandhi Ashram, Cooking class (Ahmedabad)

 Lakshmi Vilas Palace (Vadodora)